Securiti announces a $75M Series C Funding Round

 View

-Overview of South Korea Personal Information Protection Act (PIPA)
+Overview of South Korea’s Personal Information Protection Act (PIPA)

 1. Introduction

-South Korea has elaborate laws and regulations related to data protection.
-The country's Personal Information Protection Act PIPA (amended in 2020) brings forth strict rules, which govern the collection, usage, disclosure, and other processing of personal information by government bodies, private entities, and individuals.
+South Korea has elaborate laws and regulations related to personal data protection.
+The Personal Information Protection Act ("PIPA") was first enacted on September 30, 2011.
+The Act sets strict rules that govern the collection, usage, disclosure, and other processing of personal information by government bodies, private entities, and individuals.
+The recent amendments to the Act and the amended Enforcement Decree came into force on September 15, 2023.

-Under the PIPA, South Korea has laid out specific requirements for handling personal data and taking the data subject's consent as an integral part of almost every step.
+Under the PIPA, South Korea has laid out specific requirements for handling personal information and taking the data subject's consent as an integral part of almost every step.

 A. Personal Scope